ibm-cloud-docs/watsonxdata/adding-milvus-service.md

     | Path | For external storages, specify the path where you want to store vectorized data files.|
     {: caption="Adding Milvus service" caption-side="bottom"}

+    Milvus now allows scaling up between predefined T-shirt sizes (small, medium, large) or custom sizes.
+    Scaling down Milvus may impact performance when reducing from a higher capacity.
+If collections no longer fit into memory after scaling down, service might be impacted.
+In case of a service impact, the only solution is to either drop the collection or scale back up.
+Even if the service do not crash, the collections that were previously loaded but now exceed available memory may encounter issues.
+    {: important}

+    Scaling operation introduces a 5 to 10 minutes service delay.
+Ongoing operations may be disrupted during scaling transitions.
+    {: note}

     For more information about adding external storages, see [Adding a storage-catalog pair]({{site.data.keyword.ref-reg_bucket-link}}){: external}.

     If the schema of the collection changes (an increase in the number of fields in a collection or increase in the size of the `varchar` field beyond 256 characters, or if multiple vector fields are added into the collection), the number of records might decrease.